enda

 One map for all day, every day

 During weekends, evenings, and holidays, only a subset of the S-train lines runs.
 DSB (who operates S-trains and regional trains) uses one map for weekdays and another map for weekends, evenings, and holidays.
-Our new map instead provides the operating schedule in the legend, and employs a special station symbol for A-line stops that are not called during daytime on weekdays.
+Our new map instead provides the operating schedule in the legend, and employs a special station symbol for A- and C-line stops that are not called during daytime on weekdays.

 Stations